dappforce/subsocial-docs/docs/sdk/advanced/Posts.md

 ### findPostsWithSomeDetails

-Find and load posts with their extension, owner's profile, and space (if defined and specified in properties).
+Finds and loads posts with their extension, and the owner's profile and and space (if defined and specified in properties).

 ```
 flatApi.subsocial.findPostsWithSomeDetails(query: FindPostsWithDetailsQuery): Promise<PostWithSomeDetails[]>